Kong/insomnia-docs/docs/insomnia/introduction-to-plugins.md

 Before you publish your plugin, ensure you have met the following criteria for your plugin to be recognized by Insomnia and be available on the [Insomnia Plugin Hub](https://insomnia.rest/plugins).

-Your plugin should:
+Your plugin must:

 * Include a correctly structured `package.json` file containing the `insomnia` attribute.
 See [Plugin package.json](#plugin-packagejson) for more info.
 * Have a package name prefixed with `insomnia-plugin-`.
 * Be publicly available.

 After you have verified that your plugin meets the criteria described above, publish your public plugin following the [NPM publish unscoped public packages instructions](https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages).
 Publish an _unscoped_ package to ensure it appears on the Insomnia Plugin Hub.